How to Protect Yourself: Title LoansSource: The Florida Attorney General's Office

 A title loan is a way to borrow money against your motor vehicle.
 Based on your vehicle's value, a lender determines how much money you can borrow.
-On average, title loans are $250 to $1,500, but they can be as much as $5,000 or $10,000.
-The duration of these loans is often short-term, such as 30 days.
+Title loans can be for relatively small amounts like $250 to $1,500, but they can also be for larger amounts such as $5,000 or $10,000.
+The duration of these loans is 30 days after the date of the title loan agreement, but it may be extended for one or more 30-day periods by mutual consent.
 In a title loan transaction, you keep your motor vehicle and drive it, while the lender keeps the title to your motor vehicle as security for repayment of the loan.
-If you cannot repay your loan, the lender will repossess your motor vehicle, sell it and pocket whatever you owe.
+If you cannot repay your loan, the lender can and probably will repossess your motor vehicle, sell it and pocket whatever you owe.
+If this happens, within 30 days after the sale of the motor vehicle, you are entitled to receive the proceeds from the sale in excess of the amount due on the loan (including the principal amount, interest through the date of repossession and the lender’s reasonable expenses in repossessing and selling the vehicle).
 Because of the risk of losing your vehicle if you miss a single payment, you should consider the following before taking out a title loan:

-On its face, a title loan might seem attractive, especially if you need cash right away or have a problem getting a loan from a traditional lender, such as a bank, savings & loan or credit union.
-However, if you take out a title loan you might end up losing one of your most valuable possessions and your sole means of transportation.
+On its face, a title loan might seem attractive, especially if you need cash right away or have a problem getting a loan from a traditional lender, such as a bank or credit union.
+However, if you take out a title loan you might end up losing one of your most valuable possessions and your means of transportation.
 Instead of a title loan, you might consider:

 - Contacting a credit counseling service, which might help you sort out your finances at a reduced rate or for free depending on the city or county where you live;